A few days ago, I received a letter with a couple of prayer cards from Father Robert at Franciscan Mission Associates.

-Links of interest… Augustine of Hippo: apostolic letter (JPII) / author / bishop & doctor / book on prayer / confessions / doctor of grace (more) / for all seasons / memorial (Aug 28) / on the Beatitudes / patron saint / prayers / prodigal son / raised to new life / seeking God / son of tears / thinking faith / why study his works… Edith Stein essays: book / spirituality of the Christian woman… Five saints who didn’t get along with their families… Franciscan: Mission Associates / prayer book / prayers / sisters… Living Judaism (Dosick)… Mary, our Lady of Consolation (more)… St. Monica: about (more) / all in God’s time / book review (book) / chaplet / feast (more) / heroic faith & patience / life / memorial (more) / model of Christian motherhood / mother (of Augustine of Hippo – more – more) / parents’ helper / patron saint (more – more) / perseverance in hope – in prayer – in service / prayers (litany – novena – readings)… God turns sinners into saints… Pallottines: devotions / prayer network (join) / shrine… Pray more novenas… Thirst for heaven… the Word among us…
+Links of interest… Augustine of Hippo: apostolic letter (JPII) / author / bishop & doctor / book on prayer / confessions (more) / doctor of grace (more) / for all seasons / memorial (Aug 28) / on the Beatitudes / prayers / prodigal son / raised to new life / seeking God / son of tears / thinking faith / why study his works… Edith Stein essays: book / spirituality of the Christian woman… Five saints who didn’t get along with their families… Franciscan: Mission Associates / prayer book / prayers / sisters… Living Judaism (Dosick)… Mary, our Lady of Consolation (more)… St. Monica: about (more) / all in God’s time / book review (book) / chaplet / feast (more) / heroic faith & patience / life / memorial (more) / model of Christian motherhood / mother (of Augustine of Hippo – more – more) / parents’ helper / patron saint (more – more) / perseverance in hope – in prayer – in service / prayers (litany – novena – readings)… God turns sinners into saints… Pallottines: devotions / prayer network (join) / shrine… Thirst for heaven… the Word among us…

 WP page… Steven’s looking-glass…